TrustlyInc/trustly-react-native-example/README.md

 Trustly.selectBankWidget(establishData, TrustlyOptions, TrustlyWidgetBankSelected);
 ```

-Now, you must implement in your WebView a way to handle the 3 events triggered by the Widget and Lightbox to handle the bank selection, close or cancel action, and when the authorization ends.
+Now, implement a way in the WebView to handle the three events triggered by the Select Bank Widget and Lightbox: user selects a bank, user cancels the authorization, and the user completes the authorization.

 - Bank selection event (`PayWithMyBank.createTransaction`): In this demonstration app, after selecting the bank, we redirect the user to the authentication page.